Table of Contents

-If you do not know yet, different shower heads provide different experiences and they are worth looking into.
-From spray patterns, water pressure, and aesthetics, the possibilities are endless!
+If you do not know yet, different shower heads provide different experiences worth looking into.
+The possibilities are endless with spray patterns, water pressure, and aesthetics!

 Shower system